Chapter 3 Graphing and describing variables

 R is giving us a lot of information here!

-The first column on the left is the possible values, ranging from “extremely important” to “not important at all.”
+The first column on the left is the possible values, ranging from “every week” to “almost never.”
 There are also some NAs – cases for which we do not have data on this question.

 The second column is how frequently each answer is given.
-Looking at that column, we can already tell that the modal value is “extremely important”; 2277 of the 8280 people surveyed answered that religion is extremely important to them.
+Looking at that column, we can already tell that the modal value is “every week”; 831 of the 5521 people surveyed answered that they attend religious services every week.
+You can check this answer with the Mode command that we used above: Mode(anes2024$religAttn, na.rm=TRUE)

 The third column is the percent of cases with each value, including the NAs for which we have no information.

 The fourth column is the cumulative percent including NAs.
 This is the percentage of cases that got the value of interest or a lower value.
-So, 27.5% answered “extremely important,” 46.6% answered “extremely important” or “very important”, 65.9% answered “extremely important”, “very important”,” “moderately important”, etc.
+So, 15.1% answered “every week”, 25.2% answered “almost every week” or “every week”, 33.5% answered “once or twice a month”, “almost every week”, or “every week”, etc.

 The fifth and sixth column repeat the third and fourth column, but they exclude the NAs.
 In general, you should use the columns that exclude NAs when interpreting your data.

-So, now we can make two observations about the central tendency of our religion variable – the mode is “extremely important” and the median is “moderately important.”
+So, now we can make two observations about the central tendency of our religAttn variable – the mode is “every week” and the median is “almost every week.”

-What can we say about the dispersion?
-To discuss the dispersion it is helpful to generate a bar graph.
+What can we say about the dispersion of religAttn?
+To discuss the dispersion of an ordinal or nominal variable it is helpful to generate a bar graph.
 We can look at the one automatically generated by tab1, but I prefer the look of the ones that we generate with ggplot.
 So, we can use the same code from section 3.2.5 to generate a bar graph of this variable (Note that we make the x-axis table disappear with “NULL” because the graph title already explained what the x-axis means):

 geom_bar(fill = "purple", colour = "black")+